andybn/blockchain-developer-bootcamp-final-project/README.md

 - Add new expenses to a expense group
 - Approve / unapprove expenses
 - Bar chart to track member balances
-- Provide feedback to the user and error handling when transactions are submitted or confirmed
+- Provide feedback to the user and error handling when transactions are submitted or confirmed 3 times

 ## MVP+ scope (Future)